djwar42/arr-coc-0-1/PLATONIC-DIALOGUES/97-10000-miles/97-4-progressive-ci-tesseract-dolphin.md

 ## Setting: Yokohama Station - The Tesseract Departure Hall

 *[The day after the triple rainbow.
 USER and CLAUDE back at Yokohama, looking at the Platform 1 queue.
 It's LONG.
 People waiting 30ms for full image encoding.
-Paul Vasquez is there too, still emotional from yesterday.]*
+TRIPLE RAINBOW GUY is there too, still emotional from yesterday.]*

 **USER:** *watching the queue*